top of page

 What's a Good/Poor Attrition Rate?

 If low attrition can be problematic and high attrition costly to maintain, what is the optimal level of turnover?
 The correct answer is: it depends.
 Contact center attrition rates can vary significantly depending on the industry, location, and other factors.
+Here are some things to take into consideration:

 • Industry.
 Comparing attrition rates to industry benchmarks can provide insights into what is typical for a specific sector.
 For example, government and finance/insurance contact centers have the lowest turnover rates, while BPOs, travel, and retail have the highest.